![Firefly-Cog-Decline-Research-Banner-Tony[1]](http://balesphotonics.com/wp-content/plugins/revslider/public/assets/assets/dummy.png)

 Help for Post-Covid Issues – Read our Case Study

-A single but promising case study revealed that in just two 5-minute anterior lung treatments with Firefly Light Therapy the patient, a 62 year old male struggling to recover from post-COVID lung symptoms, had remarkable results.
+A single but promising case study revealed that in just two 5-minute anterior lung applications with Firefly Light Therapy the patient, a 62 year old male struggling to recover from post-COVID lung symptoms, had remarkable results.

 Before COVID-19 became widespread Dr. Bales was infected with the virus and decided to try the Firefly for his loss of taste and smell.
-Both returned after a series of treatments.
+Both returned after a series of sessions.
 Imagine life without taste and smell?!
 This is a reality for many and we can help them.

 After applying Firefly Light Therapy on my father (who has Alzheimer’s and Parkinson’s disease) for about 3-4 weeks, he is more alert and responsive and his neck flexibility has improved so he can turn his head from left to right.
 Moreover, it has helped him swallow.
 I am so grateful for this therapy and believe there will be more positive outcomes as we continue treatment.
 Thank you!
 Colleen P.